 - 1. All WCAP Early Childhood Program Policies and Procedures.
-Applicable procedures to cross-reference include: Active Supervision and Accountability of Children Policy and Positive Behavior Guidance Policy and Procedure. - 2.
-Any potential violation of a child's right to freedom from abuse and neglect must be immediately discussed with the site supervisor, and then reported to the Division of Licensing and Regulatory Services and Child Protective Intake Services (1-800-452-1999) in accordance with the Rules for the Licensing of Child Care Facilities. - 3.
-Any guidance provided by the Division of Licensing and Regulatory Services and Child Protective Intake Services will be followed immediately with regular and ongoing monitoring by site staff members and management team.
+Applicable procedures to cross-reference include: Active Supervision and Accountability of Children Policy and Procedure, and Positive Behavior Guidance Policy and Procedure. - 2.
+Any potential violation of a child's right to freedom from abuse and neglect must be immediately discussed with the Site Supervisor, and then reported to Children's Licensing and Investigation and Child Protective Intake Services (1-800-452-1999) in accordance with the Child Care Facility Licensing Rule.

+Any guidance provided by Children's Licensing and Investigation and Child Protective Intake Services will be followed immediately with regular and ongoing monitoring by site staff members and management team.